CodeforSouth/new_member_guide/README.md

 ## First Things First
 1. Signup for Code for South Florida as a [volunteer](https://codeforsouth.org/volunteer/) or a [partner](http://codeforsouth.org/partner).
 2. Read our [Code of Conduct](https://codeforsouth.org/code-of-conduct/).
-3. Join our [Slack](http://cfm-invite.herokuapp.com/).
+3. Join our [Slack]().
 You should receive the email immediately after self-invite.
   Join the channel specific to your hacknight:
-  #broward
-  #palm-beach

   #new-member
   #jobs

-4. You should look at the website and see what we have been up to.
-Maybe also become a subscriber.
 5. Setup up your GitHub account:
   Sign up for a GitHub account.
   Set up two factor authentication.